CVV-4 Pellicano: Design and development

 The Pellicano was designed by the Centro Studi ed Ezperienze per il Volo a Vela (CVV) of the Politecnico di Milano, who had a tradition of glider development.
 A typical late 1930s glider, it had an all wood frame and was covered with a mixture of plywood and fabric.
 The Pellicano was a mid-wing monoplane, with significant dihedral on the centre section forming a gull wing, rather fashionable at the time.
 In plan the wing was straight tapered, with rounded tips.
 It was built around a ply covered D-box leading edge with fabric covering aft.
 Ailerons occupied the whole trailing edge of the outer, zero dihedral section and there were mid-chord airbrakes, opening above and below the wings, towards the outer end of the centre section.
 At the wing root the plywood skin extended to the trailing edge.
 The choice of NACA rather than Göttingen airfoils, the former less cambered and so faster, was a little unusual.

 The Pellicano had an oval cross-section, ply skinned monocoque fuselage tapering rearwards.
 The narrow chord fixed rear surfaces were ply covered with the tailplane mounted on top of the fuselage and forward of the fin.
 The control surfaces were fabric covered and the rudder, broad and deep, moved in a gap between the elevators.
 The pilot sat ahead of the leading edge of the wing under a multi-piece canopy with a rather upright windscreen and which merged into the upper fuselage aft.
 There was no landing wheel, just a skid which ended under the wings and a very small tail skid.

 Operational history

-The Pellicano took part in the olympic competition held in Sezze Littoria, near Rome in February 1939, have only just made its first flightg and with little further testing.
+The Pellicano took part in the olympic competition held in Sezze Littoria, near Rome in February 1939, have only just made its first flight and with little further testing.
 It was not successful as the German DFS Olympia Meise was chosen for the Olympic event and, though this did not take place, went into post-World War II production in several European countries.
 The Pellicano remained a popular aircraft locally though production numbers are uncertain.
 Another source says that only the single prototype, I-ABNJ, was built and it the only one on the official records.